Sold on a Bachelor of Science, but not sure what to major in? Here are four cool and unexpected jobs a Bachelor of Science (Physics) could lead to.

 “At QUT, our students develop key competences including analytical abilities, problem solving, numeracy and computational skills,” says Jennifer.
 “They are agile thinkers, uniquely poised to understand complex systems and address emerging challenges in all facets of modern life.”

-Here, we look at five potential careers that a physics degree, such as QUT’s Bachelor of Science (Physics), could lead to.
+Here, we look at four potential careers that a physics degree, such as QUT’s Bachelor of Science (Physics), could lead to.

 Studying the physics of the universe has to be up there with one of the coolest science research fields of all time.
 Careers in astrophysics call for a physics major’s advanced maths, analytics and problem-solving skills to explore out-of-this-world concepts like the origin of exploding stars, the ins and outs of cosmic dust and how galaxies came to be.
 Regularly rocking cutting-edge tech – telescopes, microscopes and state-of-the art cameras – is all part of the gig, and hours are generally split between research, writing and presenting at events and conferences.